Frank Macey: Kingstonian

 In the next year's Amateur Cup, Macey turned an even game against Leyton with two goals in two minutes, first lobbing the goalkeeper and then converting a cross from the right wing.
-In the fourth round, Macey, "playing exceptionally well", scored Kingstonian's first two goals as they eliminated Dulwich Hamlet 4–2.
-In contrast, "apart from the half-backs on each side, no one played up to expectations" in the final, against Stockton on a hard pitch at Champion Hill, Dulwich, which finished as a 1–1 draw and was further spoilt by a Stockton player being knocked unconscious by a kick to the head.
+In the fourth round, Macey, "playing exceptionally well", scored Kingstonian's first two goals as they eliminated Dulwhich Hamlet 4–2.
+In contrast, "apart from the half-backs on each side, no one played up to expectations" in the final, against Stockton on a hard pitch at Champion Hill, Dulwhich, which finished as a 1–1 draw and was further spoilt by a Stockton player being knocked unconscious by a kick to the head.
 The match was replayed at Feethams, Darlington, a venue more convenient for Stockton's players.
 Again, Stockton lost a player to injury; right-back Thompson broke his leg with his team one goal ahead, and Kingstonian went on to win by four goals to one.
 As team captain, Macey was presented with the trophy by Sir Charles Clegg, president of the Football Association.
 His team returned to a civic welcome, a band to play them into the town, and more than 20,000 people lining the streets.

 Writing in his Daily Mirror column at the start of the 1933–34 season, former England international Billy Bryant suggested that Macey "looks like going on for ever".
 In November, he scored twice as Kingstonian reached the London Cup final at Leyton's expense, In that season's FA Cup, Macey found himself "trying to fill both right half and inside right positions at the same time", after Kingstonian lost both wing halves to injury and lost 7–1 to League club Bristol City, and in the Amateur Cup, he was himself one of several players injured as Wimbledon enjoyed a comfortable win.
 He announced his retirement at the end of that season, but returned in November 1934 to assist his former club against Leyton in the FA Cup.
 "He showed much of his old form", but that was not enough to prevent Kingstonian losing 2–0.
 He finally retired in 1936, after what Kingstonian's website calls "13 years of magnificent service", and (as of 2013) remains their second-highest goalscorer.